mannbiher/iot-time-management/README.md

-# Procastination Tracker and Goal Reminder
+# Procrastination Tracker and Goal Reminder

 *Maneesh Kumar Singh (mksingh4@illinois.edu)*

 This is source code repository for my final project for UIUC graduate course